 We have no knowledge on the airdrop potential of these examples and have no comments on the quality of the protocols themselves.
 View the list above as simply examples for you to begin your exploration journey.

-The top 100 addresses in terms of realized profits from NFT sales and top 100 addresses based on our internal trader score metric
+Top addresses in terms of realized profits from NFT sales and based on our internal trader score metric

 As the term implies - addresses that are good at trading NFTs.
 Be it flipping an NFT from 0.1 ETH to 1 ETH or from 30 ETH to 60 ETH, we have ranked every single NFT trader by their realized profit, in both absolute and relative terms.
 Furthermore, we only consider traders that have flipped more than a certain amount of collections, just so we avoid any one-hit traders (eg. traders that made it via only 1 collection)